The 7 Best National Down Payment Assistance Programs for Buyers

 Second mortgages

-Some of these DPA loans have deferred payments until you sell or refinance the home, and others are forgiven completely once you’ve lived in the home a certain number of years.
+Some of these DPA loans have deferred payments until you sell or refinance the home, and others are forgiven completely once you’ve lived in the home for a certain number of years.
 Plus, many of these down payment-oriented second mortgages feature low- or no-interest options.
 So, if you plan to stay put for a bit, a second mortgage might be a solid option for you.

 Many DPA programs can be used to cover closing costs, too, as that’s another large chunk of change you’ll owe at closing.